wp-plugins/nextgen-facebook/readme.txt

 * Added a ngfb_get_social_buttons() function to use in your theme templates. <a href="http://wordpress.org/extend/plugins/nextgen-facebook/faq/" target="_blank">See the FAQ</a> for additional information on it's use.
 * Added an optional "NGFB Social Buttons" widget to include social buttons in any post or page widget area.

-You can enable social buttons in the content, use the social buttons widget, and call the ngfb_get_social_buttons() function from your template(s) -- all at the same time -- but all social buttons share the same settings from the admin options page (the layout of each can differ by using the available CSS class names - <a href="http://wordpress.org/extend/plugins/nextgen-facebook/faq/" target="_blank">see the FAQ</a> for additional information).
+You can enable social buttons in the content, use the social buttons widget, and call the ngfb_get_social_buttons() function from your template(s) -- all at the same time -- but all social buttons share the same settings from the admin options page (the layout of each can differ by using the available CSS class names - <a href="http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/" target="_blank">see the Other Notes tab</a> for additional information).

 = Version 1.7.2 =
 * Fixed: Added the missing "data-annotation" field to the Google+ social button.